🍂 October Garden Guide by Reimagined Roots

 Garlic is both medicine and soil builder.

-Plant cloves pointy side up, spaced a few inches apart
+Plant cloves pointy side up, spaced 4-6 inches apart

 Mulch heavily to insulate and suppress weeds